- About Us

 Parking is free for vehicles with a valid State of Michigan Recreation Passport or a Day Pass.

-For more information on Belle Isle park, visit the Michigan Department of Natural Resources website.
+For more information on Belle Isle park, visit the Michigan Department of Natural Resources online.